Policies and Procedures Applicable to Post-Doctoral Associates, Post-Doctoral Fellows and Research Associates

 Postdoctoral Associates, Postdoctoral Fellows and Research Associates are expected to carry out the study or research outlined in discussions with the faculty sponsor, to communicate regularly with the faculty sponsor, and to notify the faculty sponsor of any change in plans.

-All data and research records generated in University laboratories remain the property of the University.
+All data and research records generated in University laboratories and facilities remain the property of the University.

 C. Employee Benefits

 Postdoctoral Associates (funded by grants or contracts through the Division of Research): Information about insurance benefits can be obtained by contacting the Research Foundation Personnel/Payroll Office.